 If you are considering attending the University of Louisiana at Lafayette, take a chance and apply!
 Moving across the country to Lafayette wasn't in my original education plan, but I am so thankful that I chose to attend UL.
 I feel that I was given an abundance of individual attention and a personalized education.
 The close personal and professional relationships I developed with my professors and intense private study provided me the skill and confidence to successfully audition for the most rigorous doctoral programs offered for my instrument.
 The Graduate Assistantship program was a gift beyond measure and funded the entirety of my graduate degree and allowed me to begin my teaching career at the university level.
 This experience was undoubtedly what set me apart from other candidates in my auditions for doctoral school and consideration for a teaching assistantship.

 Andrew Smith graduated with his bachelor's degree in music media and composition in 2010 and is now a professional film score composer.
 He's a veteran composer who's scored more than 20 feature film and television projects, including "Storm War," "The Culling," "Alien Rising," and "Jack the Giant Killer."
-In the last five years, he's scored more than 45 projects across all media.
+In the last five years, he's scored more than 75 projects across all media.
 He also worked with and provided additional music for Nathan Furst, the composer for "Act of Valor," "Need for Speed," and "Waiting for Lightning."
 View Andrew's IMDB page

 Here's what Andrew has to say about his time spent at UL Lafayette: